 See items in scale and try them out.
 An example of trying out a clothing apparel on mannequin of defined size (similar to user) is pitched and prototyped.

-A VR prototype of the proposed concept is made along with interactions to be consumed in HTC vive.
+A VR prototype of the proposed concept is made along with interactions to be experienced at room scale in HTC vive.
 The prototype shows the home scene of the VR app having the user's collections, new products/launches/offers and the shopping scene.
 The new product ads are in 3D (for 3D immersive world).
-Below some of the shots of the prototype experience is shown.
+Below some of the shots of the prototype experience.

 Refer below HTC vive prototype video built using Unreal engine to demo the VR shopping experience.